What’s the first word you learn in any language?

 In some cultures, people wish one another a good day.
 In others, they wish each other peace, good health, or blessings.
 There are certainly a lot more interesting ways around the world to greet others than the simple “hello” used in English!

-I’ve researched greetings in different languages around the world to find a variety of ways to say “hello” in other cultures.
+I’ve researched greetings from around the world to find a variety of ways to say “hello” in different languages.

 I included the literal translations of these international greetings in English.
 Some are cute, some are inspiring, and some are surprising!
 They all give clues to what’s (perhaps subconsciously) seen as important in different cultures.